ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_dac_interface/uz_dac_interface.rst

 uz_dac_spi_interface
 ====================

-The uz_dac_interface IP-Core takes input values for the :ref:`uz_dac8831_pcb` from the processor by AXI and writes them to the adapter card.
+The uz_dac_interface IP-Core takes input values for the :ref:`uz_dac8831_pcb` DAC adapter card from the processor by AXI and writes them to the adapter card.
+The IP-Core is designed for simplicity.
+One AXI register for each DAC and a trigger conversion register is present.
+On a rising edge on the trigger conversion register (only possible by AXI), all values are written to all DACs.
+The SPI clk frequency can not be changed during runtime and is hard-coded to :math:`f_{SPI}=0.5 \cdot f_{IP-Core}`.
+The software driver features a conversion factor for each of the DAC channels to account for different gains in the OpAMP circuit of the card.

 Software interface
 ==================